hirosystems/ordhook/README.md

 $ chainhook predicates scan ./path/to/predicate.json  --testnet
 ```

-Tbe first time this command run, a chainstate archive will be downloaded, uncompressed and written to disk (aronud 3GB required for testnet, 10GB for mainnet).
+The first time this command run, a chainstate archive will be downloaded, uncompressed, and written to disk (around 3GB required for the testnet, 10GB for the mainnet).

 The subsequent scans will use the cached chainstate if already present, speeding up iterations and the overall feedback loop.

 ---
 ## Run `chainhook` as a service for streaming new blocks

-`chainhook` can be ran as a background service for streaming and processing new canonical blocks appended to the Bitcoin and Stacks blockchains.
+`chainhook` can be run as a background service for streaming and processing new canonical blocks appended to the Bitcoin and Stacks blockchains.

 When running chainhook as a service, `if_this` / `then_that` predicates can be registered by passing the path of the `json` file in the command line: